Boost Your Business with eCards

 1. Provide clear expectations and objectives.

 While Owl Labs’s annual State of Remote Work Report notes that two-thirds of remote employees feel more productive working at home than in the office, the key to harnessing this productivity lies in establishing expectations and objectives.
-Build a culture of accountability for remote employees—the more responsible and connected they feel to the impact of their contributions, the more invested they’ll be in their outcomes.

 Maintain motivation and efficiency among your remote employees by: